-This article describes changes to the readme file for Microsoft SQL Server 2005.
+Changes to the readme file for SQL Server 2005

 To resolve this issue, repair the Microsoft .NET Framework after you upgrade the operating system.
 To do this, follow these steps: